Vote for your favourite Netflix show of 2018

 The first contestant eliminated from any reality TV series is usually forgotten within the blink of an eye but Vanessa “Miss Vanjie” Mateo changed the game forever when she departed RuPaul’s Drag Race season ten in week one.
 A pop culture icon (and the inevitable meme) was born at the start of a series that saw Ru’s influence extend as far as Strictly Come Dancing, where This Morning’s Dr Ranj even referred to himself as Miss Ranjie on many an occasion.
 We’d give it ten, ten, tens across the board.
 SD

-Vote for RuPaul’s Drag Race as your favourite Netflix show of 2018:
+Vote for RuPaul’s Drag Race as your favourite Netflix show of 2018 above.